 The theme that runs through the continuum of Chan's creative work and scholarship consists of three intertwined threads of practice and thinking.
 The first thread is landscape palimpsests, which involves mapping historical patterns of human settlement and infrastructure and the social and physical legacies left in the contemporary landscape.
 The second related component is landscape perception and the deep influences sensory perceptions and cultural ideals have on how we build places.
 This thread involves a practice of temporarily altering physical landscapes, such as braiding fields of grass into sculptural forms.
 The third is a pursuit of new mapping methods that combine the representation of both measurable and indeterminate (i.e., phenomenological) aspects of landscape.
-Chan's creative practice and scholarship reference phenomenology, visual studies, and perception theory while being grounded in techniques of drawing, art, and fundamental spatial design principles.
-ARICA DUHRKOOP-GALAS SENIOR INSTRUCTOR | DEPARTMENT OF LANDSCAPE ARCHITECTURE e-mail aricad@uoregon.edu phone 541-513-2059 office 229 Lawrence Hall MLA, University of Oregon, 2005 CELTA, University of Cambridge, 1999 BA, Portland State University, 1998 Registered Landscape Architect
+Chan's creative practice and scholarship reference phenomenology, visual studies, and perception theory while being grounded in techniques of drawing, art, and fundamental spatial

+ARICA DUHRKOOP-GALAS SENIOR INSTRUCTOR | DEPARTMENT OF LANDSCAPE ARCHITECTURE

+E-mail: aricad@uoregon.edu Phone: 541-513-2059 Office: 229 Lawrence Hall MLA, University of Oregon, 2005 CELTA, University of Cambridge, 1999 BA, Portland State University, 1998 Registered Landscape Architect

 Duhrkoop-Galas's creative practice is landscape design in a small firm focusing primarily on high-end residential, with some commercial and municipal projects.
 Their work supports sustainability through designs built with local, long-lived materials and healthy soils.
 Within this framework Duhrkoop-Galas has excelled in designing with plants for deer resistance and clay tolerance.
 Projects include habitat plants to support backyard creatures such as birds, butterflies, and a variety of pollinators and she is compiling a climate resilient plant list of plants that are drought tolerant, can grow in clay soils, and are also cold hardy.
 She is also designing landscapes for climate resilience through a design studio course to determine how ecologically functional landscapes can fit into the developed urban fabric while focusing on aesthetic principles and human comfort in the face of climate change.
 Her passion lies at a larger scale, where green infrastructure can play a role in healthy, livable cities.
-The idea that a linked system of green roofs, storm-water swales, pollinator meadows, and edible gardens could support multiple ecological functions and walkability is appealing to her, and she sees potential in every roadside strip, abandoned alley, and vacant lot.
+The idea that a linked system of green roofs, storm-water swales, pollinator meadows, and edible gardens could support and she ases potential in every roadside strip. abandoned alley and varant lot.
+Dubrkoop-Galas has chosen multiple ecological functions and walkability is appealing to her, and she sees potential in every roadside strip, abandoned alley, and vacant lot.
 Duhrkoop-Galas has chosen the combination of professional practice and instruction to bring current field knowledge and methods to university students while keeping academic thinking alive in the profession.
 Landscape architects need to be leaders and educators in addition to project managers and liaisons for the earth sciences.

+MARK R. EISCHEID ASSISTANT PROFESSOR | DEPARTMENT OF LANDSCAPE ARCHITECTURE

+E-mail: marke@uoregon.edu

-MARK R. EISCHEID ASSISTANT PROFESSOR | DEPARTMENT OF LANDSCAPE ARCHITECTURE e-mail marke@uoregon.edu phone 541-346-3834 office 216 Lawrence Hall Ph.D, University of Edinburgh, 2017 MFA, Edinburgh College of Art, 2010 MLA, UC Berkeley, 2000 BS, (Applied Earth Science), Stanford University, 1994 Registered Landscape Architect
+Phone: 541-346-3834 Office: 216 Lawrence Hall PhD, University of Edinburgh, 2017 MFA, Edinburgh College of Art, 2010 MLA, UC Berkeley, 2000 BS, (Applied Earth Science), Stanford University, 1994 Registered Landscape Architect